Reflection for Today ▶️ ⏹️

 Jesus did not die for our sins.
 Jesus died because of our sins.
 Jesus died because of our sins of indifference, jealousy, and exclusion.
 Jesus died because of our sins of self righteousness, selfcenteredness, and selfishness.
 And Jesus died because of our sins of hatred, revenge, and war.
 Jesus looked hatred in the face and preached love.
 Jesus looked revenge in the face and preached forgiveness.
 And Jesus looked war in the face and preached peace.
 And they killed him.
 Not because God demanded a human sacrifice for our sins.
 But because you can't go against the powers that be and live to tell about it.2

-For thousands of years people have talked of the second coming of Jesus.
+For two thousand years people have talked of the second coming of Jesus.
 But I wonder, would his second coming be different to the first?
 We are as sinful a world as the world was then—maybe more so.
 When people speak truth to power they tend to die.
 Perhaps Martin Luther King Jr was Jesus incarnate.
 His story was similar, his death almost identical—both men were assassinated by the state.3 You cannot criticise the system to the extent they each did and expect to live.

 1 The satisfaction theory of atonement (or substitutionary atonement) was introduced by Anselm around 1,000 years after Jesus's death.
 It was developed into the penal substitution theory we know today by Luther and later the Calvinists.
 For centuries it was used as a threat, a guilt trip for children and those not in compliance with the church leaders.
 It is high time for a theological rethink, going back to actual scripture, and this is what many today are taking on.
 I thank them.